Shotgun & Jaybird: History

 The album marked a turning point for the band, leading to their first of several cross-Canada tours, as well as their most polished record to that point.
 During this time, Chad VanGaalen was in Sackville as the artist in residence at faucet media arts centre, and he played several shows with Shotgun & Jaybird.

 After touring to promote the EP, Henderson, Doiron and Jon Claytor set the very first Sappyfest in Sackville in motion.
 It was also during this time that they recorded "Trying to Get Somewhere"; released in the late summer, it has charted as high as No. 2 on the Earshot! charts.
 Their tour for this record, with Woolly Leaves and Julie Doiron, has been their most successful to date.

 Late in 2006, Henderson amicably left the band and was replaced by Jesse Baird, who had performed formerly with Drummer, the Janitors, Leslie Feist, and Brother of Pidgeon.

 It was announced that Shotgun & Jaybird broke up in May 2007, playing their final gig in Moncton, New Brunswick.

-In fall 2007, Doiron and Squire played several shows opening for Eric's Trip, and toured Eastern-Canada with The Superfantastics as Blue Heeler, and later became known as Calm Down It's Monday.
+In the fall of 2007, Doiron and Squire played several shows opening for Eric's Trip, and toured Eastern-Canada with The Superfantastics as Blue Heeler, and later became known as Calm Down It's Monday.
 The duo released only two songs under that name, although they continued to collaborate on other releases credited as individuals, including the 2008 album Lost Wisdom with Mount Eerie and the 2009 album Daniel, Fred & Julie with Daniel Romano.
 Squire later released his first widely released solo album, March 12, in 2010.

 Shotgun Jimmie released another solo album called The Onlys in October 2007.
 He has continued to pursue a solo career.